 There were no apologies for absence received.

 To receive any declarations of interest by Members in items on the agenda.
 For any advice on declarations of interest, please contact the Monitoring Officer before the meeting.

 There were no disclosable pecuniary or other significant interests declared at the meeting.

 To note any members of the Council wishing to speak, of which due notice has been given in accordance with Council Meeting Procedure Rule 18, and which items they wish to speak on.

-The Chairman noted that one member of the public had registered to speak at minute TB5/18 and TB6/18.
+The Chairman noted that there were 6 members of the public registered to speak on various items.

 To approve the minutes of a previous meeting as a correct record.
 The only issue relating to the minutes that can be discussed is their accuracy.

 Members reviewed the minutes.
 No amendments were proposed.

 RESOLVED – That the minutes of the meeting dated 14 October 2019 be approved as a correct record.